 Well maintained equipment will give a lifetime of reliable service and produce a superb coffee.
 To organise a service or repair for your espresso gear, click here.
+We cannot accept your service request without a booking.
+Please note also that we cannot offer service for appliance/superauto machines: Jura, DeLonghi, Nespresso etc.

 We recommend that your machine be serviced at 12-18 month intervals and that only filtered, softened water be used in most machines.
 Please note that drinking water filters are rarely adequate for espresso machines.
 We have produced a guide to filtration which will explain the reasons why you should use filtered water.
 General operation tips can be found in our in home training manual.
 Some great online videos are also available for Rocket Espresso and VBM machines, but the techniques shown are applicable to all brands.